Bring your own database (BYOD)

 You should also create a SQL user account for sign-in to the database.
 Write down the server name, database name, and the SQL user ID and password.
 You will use this information when you configure the entity export option in the next section.

 Your BYOD database must be accessible to Finance and Operations apps.
-If you encounter issues where you are unable access to access BYOD, you must ensure firewall rules in your BYOD are configured appropriately.
+If you encounter issues where you are unable to access BYOD, you must ensure firewall rules in your BYOD are configured appropriately.
+For more information about self-service deployments, see Self-service deployment FAQ.

 Configuring the entity export option